mgraves236/affect-aware-game/README.md

 ### What's done so far

 The first step is to access the user's webcam and detect their face.
-For this [Blazeface](https://github.com/tensorflow/tfjs-models/tree/master/blazeface) will be used.
+For this [Face-detction](https://github.com/tensorflow/tfjs-models/tree/master/face-detection) from TensorFlowJS models will be used.